Iditarod sled-dog race losing Exxon support amid animal-rights pressure

 Animal rights activists have criticized the Iditarod for pushing its dog teams too hard in racing and training, and for subjecting its canine contestants to dangerous conditions.
 Five dogs died during or immediately after 2017’s race.

+Iditarod’s chief operations officer, Chas St. George, suggested Exxon’s withdrawal was a “short-term situation” and said he hoped the company, a sponsor since 1978, would renew ties with the race once financial difficulties posed by the pandemic abate.

+“This is a time when we’re all rebuilding and reassessing,” St. George told Reuters.
+“We know that Exxon Mobil is very much a proud supporter and a proud part of the Iditarod.
+That will never change.”

-Exxon’s move follows the loss in recent years of such longtime corporate sponsors as Alaska Airlines and Wells Fargo.
+Exxon’s decision follows the loss in recent years of such longtime corporate sponsors as Alaska Airlines and Wells Fargo.

 This year’s race has been sharply pared back due to the coronavirus pandemic to an 860-mile out-and-back trail instead of the traditional 1,000-mile route from Anchorage to Nome.